braxtonhall/bobs-server/src/secret-dj/README.md

 - Style inheritance
 - Migrate success/error messages to session express-express
 - Combine update and create rules into one function (and also is participating in)
-- Add more instructions
 - Delete should take you to an "Are you SURE?" page
-- Find out what sendgrid does if you give it a terribly formatted email